ouslan/ouslan.github.io/README.md

 ## Summary

-Economics graduate with a specialization in Applied Economics, offering a distinctive blend of theoretical proficiency and practical expertise in leveraging data insights.
-Proven proficiency in Python programming for data analysis and automation, highlighted by leadership as the lead developer for a research project aimed at standardizing and automating data retrieval, including the creation of vital economic indices such as GDP for Puerto Rico.
+Economics graduate with a specialization in Applied Economics, currently pursuing a Master in Statistical Mathematics.
+I specialice in developing economic tools the facilitate the collection, pocessing and analisys of economic data.
+Proven proficiency in Python programming and GIS, highlighted by leadership as the lead developer for a research project aimed at standardizing and automating data retrieval, including the creation of vital economic indices such as GDP for Puerto Rico.
 Demonstrated ability to address complex economic issues through hands-on involvement in impactful projects.

-My commitment to continuous learning is evident through certifications in Data Analysis and Scientific Computing with Python.
-The dual heritage from Puerto Rico and El Salvador enriches my perspective, particularly in navigating diverse challenges inherent in economic research.
-I bring valuable skills in Geo data analysis and Spatial regressions, enhancing the depth of my capabilities.

-Seeking a summer internship opportunity to apply this diverse skill set and contribute to enhancing data collection standards for economic research, with a specific focus on addressing the nuanced aspects of the Puerto Rican economic landscape.
-Eager to make meaningful contributions to a dynamic team and further my impact on economic scholarship.
+## Project Highlights

+- [Human Development Index (HDI)](https://idh.econlabs.net/): The source code for the HDI is available [here](https://github.com/ouslan/IDH-index)
+- [AEA Research Project](https://aea.econlabs.net/): The source code for the project is available [here](https://github.com/ouslan/mov)
+- jp-webapps: The source code for the web applications is available [here](https://github.com/Lennon0926/jp-webapp)
+- JP imports/exports tool: The source code for the tool is available [here](https://github.com/ouslan/jp-imports)

 ## Experience